Last updated on November 21, 2024

 “A new study on marijuana and memory may show why pot hampers memory … Twenty minutes later, the scientists started monitory the activity of certain nerve cells, or neurons, in the rats’ brains.
 Those neurons normally send chemical signals to communicate with each other.
 The process occurs seamlessly, like musicians playing in sync with each other in an orchestra.
 But after the cannibinoid shots, the rats’ neurons lost their coordination.
 The neurons sent their chemical signals at the usual rate, but they were out of step with each other, like an orchestra in which musicians play without working together.”
 [Miranda Hitti, “Why Marijuana May Affect Memory“]

 I’ve seen this before in several people.
 While high and even for months after quitting, they show significant mental impairment.
-I had one 15 year old who for over six months after quitting could not recall what time it was even though I saw him every week at 1pm on Saturday.
-There were several times he asked me if he had lunch (lunch was at 12pm).
-Somewhere around eight to nine months of being clean there was a dramatic change.
+I had one 15-year-old who, for over six months after quitting, could not recall what time it was even though I saw him every week at 1 pm on Saturday.
+There were several times he asked me if he had lunch (lunch was at 12 pm).
+Somewhere around eight to nine months of being clean, there was a dramatic change.
 You would not have known he was the same young man.
-Years later he slipped up and I suspected it because of the impact on his intelligence.
+Years later, he slipped up, and I suspected it because of the impact on his intelligence.

 “Marijuana is classified as a psychedelic drug and contains more than 400 chemicals, many of which are considered carcinogenic (cancer causing) when smoked.” [http://www.daodas.com/reference/marijuana.html]

-I find it fascinating that people are adamant that smoking should be banded, while at the same time wanting to legalize a smoked material that is known to be more harmful than tobacco.
+I find it fascinating that people are adamant that smoking should be banned while at the same time wanting to legalize a smoked material that is known to be more harmful than tobacco.
 Personally, I think tobacco should also be banned because of its poisonous qualities.
-It currently isn’t because it doesn’t do what marijuana is known to do a person’s thinking process.
+It currently isn’t because it doesn’t do what marijuana is known to do to a person’s thinking process.

 “According to the Diagnostic and Statistic Manual of Mental Disorders, Fourth Edition (DSM-IV) published by the American Psychiatric Association, the symptoms of addiction fall into three categories: